souljourner/fab/scrums/day04.md

 - start building an NLP model using spaCy with the following features:
 	- number of days
 - gather daily time series data and use it as a proxy for the target variable
+	- SHY as proxy for 1-3 yr treasury
 	- SPY for general market
 	- VXX for volatility
 	- USD/YEN, USD/CAD, USD/CNH and USD/EUR for currency